 - A. Exchange exhibits and inspect photos and diagrams (to be submitted on the date of trial), excluding those contemplated to be used for impeachment or rebuttal. - B. Stipulate to all facts amenable to stipulation. - C. Prepare a Joint Statement of the Case (Jury Trials only). - D. Prepare a Joint Witness List, excluding impeachment or rebuttal witnesses. - E. Prepare a Joint List of Controverted Issues.
-If all the parties fail to agree that an issue is uncontroverted, then the issue is controverted. - F. Exchange all motions in limine. - G. Prepare voir dire questions for the court to include in its voir dire (Jury Trials only). - H. Execute a Statement of Compliance.
+If all the parties fail to agree to an issue as controverted or uncontroverted, then the issue is controverted. - F. Exchange all motions in limine. - G. Prepare voir dire questions for the court to include in its voir dire (Jury Trials only). - H. Execute a Statement of Compliance.